dmitryd/typo3-pagebrowse/README.md

 # Universal page browser for TYPO3 CMS

+**WARNING!** This extension is obsolete and will not be updated anymore.

+---

 This is a "universal page browser for TYPO3 CMS" extension.
 It allows TYPO3 extension developers to easily build a page browser into their extensions.

 ## What does it do?